testssl/testssl.sh/Readme.md

 ### Status

 Given the current manpower we only support n-1 versions.
 You're looking at the 3.3.dev branch where further development takes place before 3.4 becomes the stable version and 3.2 becomes old-stable.
 If you are hestitant with respect to changes, you need to use 3.2.
-The version 3.0.10 was the last one, there will not be any updates.
+The version 3.0.10 was the last one, there won't be any more updates.

 ### Documentation